 The surname Hawerdend was first found in Flintshire, Wales at Hawarden, a small village near the border of Cheshire and Wales.
 Legend has it that in the Church a statue of the Virgin Mary fell in 946, killing the wife of the Governor of the Castle.
 The statue was put on trial and condemned to death by drowning.
 The statue floated up the River Dee and washed up at Chester.

 Hawarden Castle, built much later, after the Hawardens had left, was occupied during the 19th century by William Gladstone, Prime Minister of England.

 Early History of the Hawerdend family

-Another 197 words (14 lines of text) covering the years 1206, 1574, 1662 and 1735 are included under the topic Early Hawerdend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawerdend research.
+Another 99 words (7 lines of text) covering the years 1206, 1574, 1662, 1735, 1662 and 1686 are included under the topic Early Hawerdend History in all our PDF Extended History products and printed products wherever possible.

 Hawerdend Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Hawarden, Hawardens, Hawerden, Harweden, Harveden, Harvedon and many more.

 Early Notables of the Hawerdend family (pre 1700)